Does the Bible record the death of the apostles?Question: "Does the Bible record the death of the apostles? How did each of the apostles die?"

 James, the brother of Jesus (not officially an apostle), was the leader of the church in Jerusalem.
 He was thrown from the southeast pinnacle of the temple (over a hundred feet down) when he refused to deny his faith in Christ.
 When they discovered that he survived the fall, his enemies beat James to death with a club.
 This is thought to be the same pinnacle where Satan had taken Jesus during the temptation.

 Bartholomew, also known as Nathanael, was a missionary to Asia.
 He witnessed in present-day Turkey and was martyred for his preaching in Armenia, being flayed to death by a whip.
 Andrew was crucified on an x-shaped cross in Greece.
-After being whipped severely by seven soldiers, they tied his body to the cross with cords to prolong his agony.
-His followers reported that when he was led toward the cross, Andrew saluted it in these words: “I have long desired and expected this happy hour.
+After seven soldiers whipped Andrew severely, they tied his body to the cross with cords to prolong his agony.
+His followers reported that, when he was led toward the cross, Andrew saluted it in these words: “I have long desired and expected this happy hour.
 The cross has been consecrated by the body of Christ hanging on it.”
 He continued to preach to his tormentors for two days until he died.
 The apostle Thomas was stabbed with a spear in India during one of his missionary trips to establish the church there.
 Matthias, the apostle chosen to replace the traitor Judas Iscariot, was stoned and then beheaded.
-The apostle Paul was tortured and then beheaded by the evil Emperor Nero in Rome in A.D.
-67. There are traditions regarding the other apostles as well, but none with any reliable historical or traditional support.
+The apostle Paul was tortured and then beheaded by the evil Emperor Nero in Rome in AD 67.
+There are traditions regarding the other apostles as well, but none with any reliable historical or traditional support.

 It is not so important how the apostles died.
 What is important is the fact that they were all willing to die for their faith.
 If Jesus had not been resurrected, the disciples would have known it.
 People will not die for something they know to be a lie.
 The fact that all of the apostles were willing to die horrible deaths, refusing to renounce their faith in Christ, is tremendous evidence that they had truly witnessed the resurrection of Jesus Christ.